elastisys/compliantkubernetes/docs/user-guide/additional-services/rabbitmq.md

 ## Using a RabbitMQ Cluster

-Best practices for using RabbitMQ in Compliant Kubernetes.
+Best practices for using RabbitMQ in Welkin.

 !!!note